Back to blog

 How to study in GermanyStudy abroad checklistApplication stepsPreparation timelineStudy requirements

 Germany is one of the most popular study destinations in the world.
-Every year, hundreds of thousands of international students come to Germany to study at one of its 400+ universities.
+Every year, hundreds of thousands of international students come to Germany to study at one of more than 400 universities and colleges (Hochschulen).

-The reason is simple: Germany offers high-quality education, many English-taught programs, and often no tuition fees at public universities.
+The reason is simple: Germany offers high-quality education, many English-taught degree programmes, and often no tuition fees at public universities.

-This guide explains the complete process step by step.
+This guide walks you through the entire process, step by step.

-Germany offers more than 20,000 study programs across many fields, including:
+Germany offers more than 20,000 degree programmes in many subject areas, including:

 • engineering